Culture of Haiti: Sports

 Football is the most popular sport in Haiti, though basketball is growing in popularity.
 Hundreds of small football clubs compete at the local level.
-Stade Sylvio Cator is the multi-purpose stadium in Port-au-Prince, Haiti where it is currently used mostly for association football matches that fits a capacity of 30,000 people.
+Stade Sylvio Cator is the multi-purpose stadium in Port-au-Prince, Haiti, where it is currently used mostly for association football matches that fits a capacity of 30,000 people.

 Samuel Dalembert and Olden Polynice are former NBA players born in Haiti.

 Haitian football player Joseph Gaetjens played for the United States national team in the 1950 FIFA World Cup, scoring the winning goal in the 1–0 upset of England.

 In the early 20th century, it was reported that cockfighting was also a popular sport, though its popularity has since faded.

 Ludovic Augustin, Ludovic Valborge, Destin Destine, Astrel Rolland, Eloi Metullus won the country's first Olympic Medal in the Men's team free rifle at the 1924 Summer Olympics.

-Silvio Cator was a Haitian Long jumper that won gold in the men's Long Jump at the 1928 Summer Olympics.
+Silvio Cator was a Haitian long jumper who won gold in the men's Long Jump at the 1928 Summer Olympics.
 He is also a former world record holder in the event.

 Dudley Dorival is the first Haitian to win a World Champion Medal at the 2001 World Championships in Athletics in the men's 110m Hurdles.

 1996 Olympic Games Gold Medalist for Canada Bruny Surin was born in Cap-Haïtien.
 He also Holds the National Record over 100m for Canada.

 Olympian, Pan American Games medalist and World Indoor Championship Gold Medalist Barbara Pierre was born in Haiti.
 She also represented Haiti at the 2008 Olympic Games.

 2020 Olympic Games Gold Medalist Wadeline Jonathas was born in Gonaïves.

 Former NFL players Pierre Garçon and Elvis Dumervil are of Haitian descent.

-Professional boxer Andre Berto is of Haitian Descent.
+Professional boxer Andre Berto is of Haitian descent.